rolling-scopes/rsschool-app/docs/RS APP Platform/rs-app-shedule.md

    - **List** - the most compact view for mobile devices (opens by default on mobile)
    - **Calendar** - common calendar for schedule review

-2. Time zone select
+2. Time zone selection
 3. Switch to hide past events
 4. Customizing event tag colors.
 For each event/task, you can choose a color from a predefined set of colors.
-The selection is saved for the device/browse
+The selection is saved for the device/browser

-**Table** has advanced settings, where you can hide part of the columns and events/tasks by type
+**Table** has some more advanced settings, where you can hide some columns and events/tasks by type

 ![table customizing](images/schedule-4.png)